someparty/someparty/source/articles/2020-07-19-touching-glass.html.markdown

 [Listen: The Blood Of Keith Richards - "James Brown Celebrity Hot Tub Party" @ Bandcamp](http://fixedfrequency.bandcamp.com/album/james-brown-celebrity-hot-tub-party "#")

-After taking a well-deserved month off, Welland's [Daniel Romano](http://www.danielromanomusic.com/) returns with yet another full-length release, this time performing in the trio Alias Ensemble. *A Splendour Of Heart* features Romano and frequent collaborator Dave Nardi backing the Ottawa Valley singer/songwriter [Kelly Sloan](https://www.kellysloan.ca/) on a haunting and soulful collection of country-folk tunes.
+After taking a well-deserved month off, Welland's [Daniel Romano](http://www.danielromanomusic.com/) returns with yet another full-length release, this time performing in the trio Alias Ensemble. *A Splendour Of Heart* features Romano and frequent collaborator Dave Nardi backing the Ottawa Valley singer-songwriter [Kelly Sloan](https://www.kellysloan.ca/) on a haunting and soulful collection of country-folk tunes.

 In case you've forgotten: Danny took to quarantine like a man possessed, releasing such a wealth of material since the pandemic broke that it's become a challenge to keep track of it all.
 His most recent, from the last week of May, was the solo full-length *Dandelion*.
 Before that came *Spider Bite*, a brisk punk record with Constantines' [Steven Lambke](http://stevenlambke.com/) on vocals, a high-concept front-to-back cover of Bob Dylan's *Infidels*, and a 23-minute prog single dubbed "Forever Love's Fool."
 Over March and April, Romano released the LPs *Content To Point The Way* and *"Visions Of The Higher Dream"*, along with the EP *Super Pollen* (a collaboration with members of Fucked Up).